The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 Sneak in some more articulation practice

 Next, each child announces what picture they have on their bus… “I have a wall on the bus”.
-Anytime they get to get up, and run around the room, it’s a kid-approved activity for sure.

 Puzzles are the perfect preschool transportation week activity.

-Try a transportation-themed hands-on craft or art activity.
+Try a transportation-themed craft or art activity.

 - prepositions in front and behind